xray79/bank-app/README.md

 Close your account by entering your username and pin number.
 You will be logged out immediately and will not be able to log in until the page is refreshed.

+### Additional functionality

+Toggle between chronological and descending transaction value by clicking the sort button

+Inactivity timer that will Log out the user if no activity is detected in 5 mins

+Localisation of accounts using the Intl API.
+User jd uses the american format for dates and USD for transactions.
+User ih uses UK format and GBP for transactions.